 On April 3, 2013, the Administrator entered into a sub-administration agreement with State Street Bank and Trust Company (as amended, the "Sub-Administration Agreement").
-As amended, the initial term of the Sub-Administration Agreement ends on April 1, 2015 and, unless terminated earlier, the Sub-Administration Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by (i) the vote of the Board of Directors or by the vote of a majority of the outstanding voting securities of the Company and (ii) the vote of a majority of the Company's Independent Directors.
+On March 11, 2015, the Company's Board of Directors, including a majority of the Independent Directors, approved an amendment to the Sub-Administration Agreement.
+The initial term of the Sub-Administration Agreement ends on April 1, 2017 and, unless terminated earlier, the Sub-Administration Agreement will renew automatically for successive annual periods, provided that such continuance is specifically approved at least annually by (i) the vote of the Board of Directors or by the vote of a majority of the outstanding voting securities of the Company and (ii) the vote of a majority of the Company's Independent Directors.
 The Sub-Administration Agreement may be terminated upon at least 60 days' written notice and without penalty by the vote of a majority of the outstanding securities of the Company, or by the vote of the Board of Directors or by either party to the Sub-Administration Agreement.

-For the years ended December 31, 2014 and 2013, fees incurred in connection with the sub-administration agreement, which amounted to \$222 and \$50, respectively, were included in other general and administrative in the accompanying Consolidated Statements of Operations.
-As of December 31, 2014 and 2013, \$80 and \$50, respectively, was unpaid and included in other accrued expenses and liabilities in the accompanying Consolidated Statements of Assets and Liabilities.
+For the years ended December 31, 2015, 2014 and 2013, fees incurred in connection with the Sub-Administration Agreement, which amounted to \$486, \$222 and \$50, respectively, were included in other general and administrative in the accompanying Consolidated Statements of Operations.
+As of December 31, 2015 and 2014, \$138 and \$80, respectively, was unpaid and included in other accrued expenses and liabilities in the accompanying Consolidated Statements of Assets and Liabilities.